2Seph/blooog/src/posts/back-end.md

 * browser sends -> HTTP GET html code of page -> server -> gives html document
 * broswer sends -> HTTP GET img -> server -> gives img

+the guide also tells me that a callback function is simply a function that is passed as an argument to another function and executed later, often in response to an event.